jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_1/1_2_ALPINE.md

 **ALPINE** is a joint venture between CSU and CU Boulder, and is sponsored by those institutes and by a grant from the National Science Foundation.
 [ALPINE](https://www.colorado.edu/rc/alpine) is shared between CU Boulder, CSU, CU Anschutz, and RMACC (Rocky Mountain Advanced Computing Consortium, a network of >20 other academic institutions in Colorado, Arizona, Idaho, Montana, and New Mexico).

-However, please keep in mind that a supercomputer isn't required for RNAseq data analysis.
+However, please keep in mind that a supercomputer isn't required for RNA-seq data analysis.
 Most of these tasks can be done on a personal MAC or LINUX computer.
 PCs can also theoretically do the same tasks but it will be much more challenging to install the software.

 Let's make sure that everyone...